 CB: Over the years, yeah.
 It's not something I would say I specialize in or see on a regular basis but over the years, I've helped a good number of clients who have been put under the umbrella of fibromyalgia and going back to your question about TMJ, a lot of tension begins in the jaw line, you know.
 Often, people refer it to neck and shoulder but in my experience, a lot of tension happens in the jaw.
-So if you can help somebody to relax and release that tension then that can help them physically as well.
+So physically as well.

 APM: What about the more transient pain?
 Let's say osteoarthritis where it's likely to be more exertional and things like that.
-Have you been able to help people in situations like that to cope with that sort of ongoing pain?
+Have you been able to help people in situations like that to cope with that sort of ongoing kand